FreeCodeCampBusan/javascript_videos/README.md

 12. **Spinal Tap Case** -- Converting strings to spinal-case-with-regex.
 Capturing groups in Regex and our old friend the `replace()` method.
 YouTube: https://youtu.be/o66bwArtShw

 13. **Sum of All Odd Fibonacci Numbers** -- Adding new methods to arrays via prototypal inheritance.
 The `this` keyword.
-YouTube:
+YouTube: https://youtu.be/6gsOXQWDGwo

+14. **Sum All Primes** -- Function hoisting.
+Writing modular code by breaking out logic into separate functions.
+YouTube: https://youtu.be/7-Z7lcm999o

+15. **Smallest Common Multiple** -- Finding the smallest common multiple for a range of numbers using Euclid's alrogithm.
+YouTube: https://youtu.be/itPtMtdEPis

+16. **Finders Keepers** -- Using function expressions with the `filter()` method.
+YouTube: https://youtu.be/0JrZju2q2bs

 ## Contribute